deivisonisidoro/clean-arch-typescript/README.md

  - Note: Integration tests include additional setup and can be executed using a custom script located at "./scripts/run-integration.sh."
 This script allows you to control the test environment and run tests in UI mode when needed.

-With these commands, you can thoroughly test your application, ensuring its reliability and functionality.
+With these commands, you can thoroughly test your app, ensuring its reliability and functionality.